OscarSnva15/python-a_system_recomendator/README.md

 1.- Test all codes from directory original

 1.2 .- I need to create a list details about  each code.

-        create a jupiter environtment to run scripts, that`s be usefull for the project gral
+1.2.- ¿How to run code python on a Linux system?